-Subject to all necessary environmental reviews, the CCR Units will be closed in accordance with the requirements set forth in 40 CFR § 257.102.
+Subject to all necessary environmental reviews, the CCR Unit will be closed in accordance with the requirements set forth in 40 CFR § 257.102.

-In addition to source control measures, three primary strategies were evaluated to address groundwater exhibiting concentrations of cobalt, lithium and molybdenum above the GWPS including:
+In addition to source control measures, three primary strategies were evaluated to address groundwater exhibiting concentrations of arsenic above the GWPS including:

-- Monitored Natural Attenuation (MNA);
+- Monitored Natural Attenuation (MNA)

-- Hydraulic Containment and Treatment; and
+- Hydraulic Containment and Treatment

-- Enhanced In-situ Treatment (EIST).
+- Enhanced In-situ Treatment (EIST)

 The ACM Report provides a more detailed description of these corrective measures.
-The effectiveness of each potential corrective measure was assessed in accordance with 40 CFR § 257.96(c).
+The effectiveness of each potential corrective measure was assessed in accordance with 40 CFR § 257.96(c) and all are currently considered feasible for remediating the groundwater at the CCR Unit.